allejo/allejo.io/_posts/2018-03-02-bzflag-tutorial-pt-9.md

 - `shotType` is an enum but it was never implemented in the API, so just use `0`
 - `quality` is whether the flag is an `eGoodFlag` or an `eBadFlag`

 At this point, our brand new Cascade flag can be added to maps!
 However, it's as useful as the Useless flag.
 We will now need to implement the behavior we want.
 Going back to our specification, we want something to happen if someone shoots a tank with the flag and then shoot a shockwave at their location of death.
-If you've guess that we're going to listen to the player death event, you're right!
+If you guessed that we're going to listen to the player death event, you're right!

 ## Implementing Custom Flags' Behavior